commonhaus/foundation/agreements/sponsorship/README.md

 - Logo recognition on our website and promotional materials
 - Public acknowledgment through our social media channels
-- Support growth of Commonhaus Foundation and its development of programs and services that benefit its projects and members

 **Gold** ($25k USD)